Derkades/WebApp/docs/settings.md

 The app is configured using environment variables.
 Below is a list of all environment variables, with their default values and a brief explanation.

 For boolean values, specify `1` or `true` (case insensitive) for true.
-Anything else is considered as false.
+Anything else is considered false.

 ## `TZ`